Defal7c/dolphin/Readme.md

   - Cauan for configuration files and Gecko Codes
   - The Sonic Riders DX and TE teams for amazing mods!
   - You, the one reading this for, well... reading all of this!

+## Warning for Linux users

+Because we are using an AppImage for now, your configs are stored inside `~/.config/brgl-dolphin` and some extra stuff inside `~/.local/share/brgl-dolphin`.
+So you can have both dolphin-emu and brgl-dolphin in the same system!

+If you want a `Flatpak`, `.deb` or an `Arch linux makepkg`, please consider opening an Issue!

 ## Original Dolphin ReadMe: